I Don’t Think I Can Do This Wednesday, March 2nd, 2016

 I don’t think I can do this – says the pregnant woman in labor.

-I don’t think I can do this – says the woman giving her child up for adoption.
+I don’t think I can do this – says the woman placing her child for adoption.

 I don’t think I can do this – says the woman leaving her baby as she goes back to work.